- What should I post to Timeline?

 [Note: all posts have an associated posting date/time; here we are referring to the date/times associated with the event/deadline itself].

->Tagged posts are sent to people who have subscribed to one or more of the tags contained in the post, or have subscribed to a “parent” of one of the tags in the post (see the Glossary item on Tags for an explanation of the tag hierarchy).
+Tagged posts are sent to people who have subscribed to one or more of the tags contained in the post, or have subscribed to a “parent” of one of the tags in the post (see the Glossary item on Tags for an explanation of the tag hierarchy).
 They should contain information that people need to know about because of their interests, as opposed to their group membership.
 For example, if you are posting an ad about an upcoming orchestra concert, you should publish it as a tagged post, using the “Music” tag.
 Anyone who has subscribed to this tag will see the post on their timeline.
-You may, in addition, wish to publish a targeted post to the members of the orchestra, telling them when they should show up at Richardson for the concert – anyone who is a member of the orchestra group will receive this post, regardless of their interests.
+You may, in addition, wish to publish a group post to the members of the orchestra, telling them when they should show up at Richardson Hall for the concert – anyone who is a member of the orchestra group will receive this post, regardless of their interests.

 To ensure that your post gets to its intended recipients, it is important that you understand how tags work.
 Tags are arranged hierarchically – when a person subscribes to a tag, they will receive posts that have that tag, and any sub-tags of that tag.
 They will NOT, however, receive posts tagged with a parent of their subscribed tag (unless they have also subscribed to the parent tag).
 For example, if a person subscribes to Music (and not to the parent tag of Music, Arts), they will see posts that have been tagged with Music, or any sub-tags of Music (if there are any), but they will NOT see posts that have the Arts tag.
 The reason that tags work this way is that this allows people to avoid getting posts in which they are not interested (e.g., I am interested in Music, but not in Drama, so I subscribe to Music, and not to Arts, which includes Drama).
 Given that tags work this way, there is one very simple rule that you should follow when it comes to selecting tags to put on your tagged posts: